If I live to be 100, I’ll never forget the joy of that afternoon, overshadowed by the years of misery that followed.

 - Creative kids who fail to achieve at the one “job” where they are expected to excel – school.

-- Experiential kids who learn in motion and are stifled to virtual paralysis in a chair behind a desk.
+- Experiential kids who learn in motion, not while stifled to virtual paralysis in a chair behind a desk.

-- Bored kids whose minds are far ahead of the class of children that surrounds them, senses dulled by “busy-work” while their minds long for real learning.
+- Bored kids whose minds surpass the class, their senses dulled by “busy-work” while their minds long for real learning.

 Conscious parents and conscientious teachers can stop that vicious cycle.
 They can teach these children to learn, to master themselves and find meaning and purpose in their lives.
 It starts with a paradigm shift.